jjmccollum/teiphy/README.rst

     teiphy <input TEI XML> <output file>

-teiphy can export to NEXUS, CSV, TSV, Excel and STEMMA formats. teiphy will try to infer the file format to export to from the extension of the output file.
+teiphy can export to NEXUS, CSV, TSV, Excel and `stemma` formats. teiphy will try to infer the file format to export to from the extension of the output file.
 Accepted file extensions are:
 ".nex", ".nexus", ".nxs", ".csv", ".tsv", ".xlsx".